 A healthy, hot cooked meal is available daily. ‘eats catering’ provide the meals and you can view the weekly menus below.
 If your child does not want the meal on the menu then they can always have a jacket potato with a topping instead.

 All children in Early Years, Year 1 and Year 2 are entitled to a Government ‘Universal Free School Meal’.
 For all children in Key Stage 2 (Years 3-6) the current charge is £2.50 per day (£12.50 per week).

 As an alternative to a cooked meal, children may bring a packed lunch.
 Please send this in a clearly labelled lunch box or container.
 For health reasons, nuts, including peanut butter, cans of fizzy drink, glass bottles or ring-pull tins cannot be allowed in school, nor are sweets (confectionery).

 We participate in the School Fruit and Vegetable Scheme, which provides a piece of fresh fruit or vegetable daily to our EYFS and Key Stage 1 children, free of charge.

 In Key Stage 2, as part of our healthy eating policy and through school curriculum activities, we encourage all pupils to eat healthy snacks e.g. fruit, etc, for school morning break.
 Alternatively, Key Stage 2 pupils can purchase a mid-morning healthy snack from the school kitchen for 30 pence.
 High sugar content cereal bars, crisps, chocolate bars, etc are strongly discouraged.
 Sweets (confectionery) are not permitted.

-Payment may be made in cash, by cheque or online.
+Payment may be made online via the Arbor Parent Portal or App.
 Lunches should be paid for in advance, not in arrears.
 Ideally, payment should be made on a Monday for any lunches to be taken during that week.
 Any debt must be cleared by the end of each week.